(Translate this site)

 "So what's the deal with him?"
 I motioned towards the V.I.P. with my head.

 "Mister Bee?
 Oh..."
 Dennis looked back to gauge the alertness of our passenger.
-Seeing he was almost incoherent, he continued, though in a slightly hushed tone.
+Seeing he was almost incoherent, Dennis continued, though in a slightly hushed tone.
 Which meant really just a slightly subdued version of the previous yelling.
-The conversational conditions were a lot like those in a raucous night club or party, where the music was so loud you could yell right into someone's ear and someone else two feet away couldn't comprehend it.
+The conversational conditions were a lot like those in a raucous night club or party, where the music or noise is so loud you can yell right into someone's ear, and someone else two feet away can't make it out.

 Vietnam.
 I'd been worried myself about the draft.
-Guys with my birthday had actually been the very first called up in the first recruitment cycle I was old enough to be eligible for.
+Guys with my birth date had actually been first on the list, when I'd reached the age of eligibility.

-Luckily though my wimpy physique, bad eyes, flat feet, and trick ankle-- all of them all too real-- had gotten me out of it.
-To the chagrin of the staff who checked me out.
-For one of them told me I'd placed in the top one percent of potential recruits in terms of written exam results.
-I'd liked that top one percent thing.
-Fortunately though they couldn't take a top one percenter mind in a bottom one percenter body.
-But still, I often wondered how different my life might be if I did go to Vietnam-- and survived.
+Luckily though my wimpy physique, bad eyes, flat feet, trick ankle, and other flaws-- all of them all too real-- had gotten me out of it.
+But still, I often wondered how different my life might be if I had gone to Vietnam-- and survived.

 "What kind of trouble?"
-I asked, in the same slightly less than screaming tone Dennis was using over the wind banshee.
+I asked, in the same slightly less than screaming tone Dennis was using over the banshee wind.

 "He went AWOL?
 From the National Guard?"
-I couldn't believe it.
-He gets to dodge the big V everybody else but we sub-standard physical specimens had to take, and he can't even handle that?
+I couldn't believe it: he'd gotten to dodge the big V everyone else but we sub-standard physical specimens had to take-- and he seemed hellbent on getting his get-out-of-war-free card revoked!

 "Yeah.
 Just stopped showing up for duty.
-Lucky for him he's got big daddy to save him.
-Otherwise he'd be in deep shit."
-Dennis burst out laughing at his unintentional joke, as much from anxiety relief as anything else.
-I joined in.
+Lucky for him he's got big daddy to save him; otherwise he'd be in deep shit."
+Dennis suddenly burst out laughing after those words, and I joined in (I think his comment served to cause the latest wave of stress upon us to break at last, thereby affording us some much needed comic relief).

 "So what's he crying about now?"
 I asked, after the laughing subsided.

-I mustered a grim smile.
-"Well, to be truthful I probably wasn't far from doing that myself."
+I felt a grim smile take hold.
+"Well, to be truthful, I probably wasn't far from doing that myself, a few times."

 "Me too," Dennis agreed, with a like smile.